Kernel density estimation: Definition

-where $\sigma$ is the standard deviation of the sample $\vec{x}$.
+where $h$ is the standard deviation of the sample $\mathbf{x}$.

 The construction of a kernel density estimate finds interpretations in fields outside of density estimation.
 For example, in thermodynamics, this is equivalent to the amount of heat generated when heat kernels (the fundamental solution to the heat equation) are placed at each data point locations x_{i}.
 Similar methods are used to construct discrete Laplace operators on point clouds for manifold learning (e.g. diffusion map).

 Example

 Kernel density estimates are closely related to histograms, but can be endowed with properties such as smoothness or continuity by using a suitable kernel.
 The diagram below based on these 6 data points illustrates this relationship: